ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Upon a successful update of access rights (see {{sec-as-update-access-rights}}), the new issued access token becomes the latest in its token series.
 When the latest access token of a token series becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.

-In this profile, a token series comprises access tokens that are used between a given client C and target audience, are bound to the same authentication credential AUTH_CRED_C of C, and specify the same value in their 'tokens_series_id' claim (see {{access-token}}).
+In this profile, a token series comprises access tokens that are used between a given client C and target audience, are bound to the same authentication credential AUTH_CRED_C of C, and specify the same token series identifier, e.g., as value of the 'tokens_series_id' claim (see {{access-token}}).

-The AS assigns the value of 'tokens_series_id' when issuing the first access token of a new series.
-That 'tokens_series_id' value remains fixed throughout the series lifetime.
+The AS assigns the token series identifier when issuing the first access token of a new series.
+That token series identifier remains fixed throughout the series lifetime.

-When assigning the 'tokens_series_id' value, the AS MUST ensure that, irrespective of the profile of ACE used, such value was not used in a previous series whose access tokens share both the following properties with the access tokens of the new series:
+When assigning the token series identifier, the AS MUST ensure that, irrespective of the profile of ACE used, such value was not used in a previous series whose access tokens share both the following properties with the access tokens of the new series:

 * Issued to the same client C, irrespective of the specific AUTH_CRED_C bound to the access token; and